 This Sacrament, formerly called “Extreme Unction” or “Last Rites,” is administered on an individual basis as necessary.
 It is properly administered to one who is in mortal peril, is seriously ill, or in lesser cases, is dealing with a chronic health condition.
 It can also be administered in advance of surgery.
 The sacrament of anointing should not be administered more than once for the same illness, unless the person (partially) recovered and fell ill again, or if the illness has become significantly worse.

-Both Lancaster General Hospital and Lancaster Regional (St. Joseph) Hospital have full-time Catholic priests as chaplains.
+Lancaster General Hospital has a full-time Catholic priest as a chaplain (Fr.
+Deo).
 If anointing at the hospital is needed in an emergency, please have the hospital contact the chaplain.

 If a friend or family member of the parish is in the hospital (including other Lancaster area hospitals such as Heart of Lancaster in Lititz, Hospice in Mt.
-Joy, etc.), please call the rectory.
+Joy, etc.), please call the parish office.

-IF IT IS AN EMERGENCY AFTER THE OFFICE IS CLOSED, then please follow the directions in the switchboard for the emergency contact.
+IF IT IS AN EMERGENCY AFTER THE OFFICE IS CLOSED, then please follow the directions on the answering machine for the emergency contact.

 Visiting the Homebound